Rare Disease Day 2014 – twelve new orphan medicines available to patients over the past year

 European Rare Disease Leadership Award

-The European Medicines Agency (EMA) is proud to announce that EURORDIS has awarded this year’s European Rare Disease Leadership Award jointly to Guido Rasi, Executive Director of the EMA, along with Paola Testori Coggi, Director General of the Health and Consumers Directorate General at the European Commission, and Luca Pani, Director General of the Italian Medicines Agency (AIFA).
+The EMA is proud to announce that EURORDIS has awarded this year’s European Rare Disease Leadership Award jointly to Guido Rasi, Executive Director of the EMA, along with Paola Testori Coggi, Director General of the Health and Consumers Directorate General at the European Commission, and Luca Pani, Director General of the Italian Medicines Agency (AIFA).

 The EURORDIS Awards recognise the commitment and achievements of patients’ organisations, volunteers, companies, scientists, media, civil servants and policy makers who have contributed to reducing the impact of rare diseases on people’s lives.
 “The development and approval of rare disease therapies and the access to medicines through your innovative approaches have a substantial impact now and will continue to do so in the future for the rare disease community,” noted the EURORDIS Awards Jury in its final decision.